VirtualPlanetaryLaboratory/vplanet/docs/quickstart.rst

 a hypothetical ocean on the surface of early Venus.
 Isotopic evidence suggests Venus may have had a similar amount of water to Earth in the past, but because of vigorous hydrodynamic escape it probably lost all of it in the first few hundred Myr.
-Here we're going to use the :code:`stellar` and :code:`atmesc` modules of :code:`VPLANET` to jointly model the evolution of the Sun and Venus.
+Here we're going to use the :doc:`stellar </src/stellar>` and :doc:`atmesc </src/atmesc>` modules of :code:`VPLANET` to jointly model the evolution of the Sun and Venus.

 The basic workflow for a :code:`VPLANET` simulation is to create input